mne-tools/mne-python/doc/source/manual/convert.rst

   digitized electrode location associated with them.
-If these channels are used for EOG or EMG measurements, their channel types should be changed to the correct ones using the mne_rename_channels utility, see Section 11.4.5.
+If these channels are used for EOG or EMG measurements, their channel types should be changed to the correct ones using the mne_rename_channels utility, see :ref:`CHDCFEAJ`.
 EEG channels which do not have a location associated with them should be assigned to be MISC channels.

-- After the channel types are correctly defined, a topographical layout file can be created for mne_browse_raw and mne_analyze using the mne_make_eeg_layout utility, see Section 11.6.
+- After the channel types are correctly defined, a topographical layout file can be created for mne_browse_raw and mne_analyze using the mne_make_eeg_layout utility, see :ref:`CHDDGDJA`.

 - The trigger channel name in BDF files is "Status".
   This must be specified with the --digtrig option or with help of